rossetti/KSLBook/docs/04-Chapter4.md

 the up and down states within the companion object.
 Lines 5-9 declare additional references needed to represent the up and down time random variables and the variables that need statistical collection (`myState,` `myCycleLength,` and `myCountFailures`).
+Notice how **unique** names have been provided for the random variables and for the response variables.

 Lines 10 and 11 define and create the event actions associated with the end of the up-time and the end of the down time.
 The variable `myTimeLastUp` is used to keep track of the time that the component last changed into the UP state, which allows the cycle length